 Browse more lust-worthy luxury bathroom design ideas.

-9. Choose vintage frames for a laid-back feel
+9. Choose vintage frames for a laid-back mirror idea

 Opting for vintage frames effectively complements the laid-back feel of minimalist or Scandi-inspired schemes, adding subtle interest to a space and further enhancing the light and bright feel synonymous with this interior style.